 How to Lock Cells in Excel 2016

 You've worked hard on your spreadsheet and now you want to make sure anyone you share it with doesn't inadvertently change cells that shouldn't be changed.
-Thankfully, Microsoft Excel 2016 and earlier versions let you lock cells to protect them from being modified.
+Thankfully, Microsoft Excel 2016 and earlier versions let you lock cells to protect them from being modified on Windows 10.
 You can lock all the cells in a worksheet or specific cells, allowing some parts of the spreadsheet to be changed.
 Here's how.

 How to Lock All the Cells in a Worksheet